 During the brief circumcision procedure, the foreskin is removed from the head of the penis (glans).

-The surgery will take just a few minutes and will be entirely painless for the child or teen.
+The surgery will take just a few minutes and there will be minimal discomfort for the child or teen.

 After the procedure, some discomfort is expected when the local anaesthetic wears off.